ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 You are applying for a software development internship.
 It's almost always software development.
 What does that mean?
 Okay.
 Let's look at what what they are looking for.

 But first, let's first think about what they are not looking for:
 - Enthusiasm in cooking.
 - How well you play skateboard.
 - The fact that you like to eat cookies.
-- Microsoft Word skills.
+- Word/Powerpoint/Photoshop skills.
 - LaTex.
 - Painting skills.
 - Your reading club.
 - Math.
 If you are good at math, then that's a plus.
 But they are not definitely not looking at your great abstract algebra or topology skills.
 - Grades.
-I mean, they do look at your grades.
-As long as it's not too bad, it's fine.
+They do look at your grades.
+But as long as it's not too bad, it's fine.

 I'm not saying that you shouldn't put those in your resume.
 But if you do, don't try to hilight it.

 Okay, now let's look at something that would be quite helpful:
 - Public Speaking skills.
 - Other language skills.
 It's good that you can speak multiple languages.
 - Community Service.